Nelson Sigelman

 The catch and release is a unique tournament in many respects.
 Fishermen who might not be attracted to fishing competitions find it promotes the best aspects of fishing—the camaraderie that fishermen share on the beach, for example—and downplays the competition and prizes that make some tournaments unpleasant events.

-I think the club and the Vineyard can take some pride in the tournament.
-The catch and release tournament is unique in a variety of ways.
+The club and the Vineyard can take some pride in the tournament.
 It is a competitive event that barely honors the competitors for their achievements.
 It gives away hundreds of dollars worth of prizes to people who are generally surprised to win anything.

-The catch and release tournament began 30 years ago.
-A group of us that included Cooper “Coop” Gilkes and Sonny Beaulieu would get together every Monday night in the winter, tie flies and tell fish stories to each other at the Rod and Gun clubhouse off Third Street in Edgartown.
+The tournament began 32 years ago.
+A group of us, including Cooper “Coop” Gilkes and Sonny Beaulieu, would get together every Monday night in the winter to tie flies and tell fish stories to each other at the Rod and Gun clubhouse off Third Street in Edgartown.

 The storytelling was as much fun as the tying.